A stroke occurs when blood flow to a part of the brain stops. A stroke is sometimes called a "brain attack."

 Over half of people who have a stroke are able to function and live at home.
 Other people are not able to care for themselves.

 People who have a stroke from a blood clot (ischemic stroke) have a better chance of surviving than those who have a stroke from bleeding in the brain (hemorrhagic stroke).

 The risk for a second stroke is highest during the weeks or months after the first stroke.
-Then the risk begins to decrease.
+The risk begins to decrease after this period.